uea-teaching/graphics1-2022/lectures/transforms_02.md

 ## Shearing {data-auto-animate="true"}

-Shearing is an operation that moves vertices parallel to an axis.
+Shearing is an operation that moves vertices parallel to an axis, scaled by the distance from that axis.

 ## Shearing {data-auto-animate="true"}